JvanKatwijk/qt-dab/README.md

 	DEFINES         += TECHNICAL_DATA

-For basic MSC data handling, i.e. pad handling etc, uncomment
+For basic MSC data handling, i.e. MOT handling etc, uncomment

 	DEFINES         += MSC_DATA__           # use at your own risk

 The sourcetree contains a directory "sound-client", that contains sources to generate a simple "listener" for remote listening.

 ------------------------------------------------------------------
 Configuring using CMake